ibm-cloud-docs/assistant/deploy-web-chat.md

 If no dialog skill is associated with your assistant, create one or add one to your assistant now.
 See [Building a dialog](/docs/assistant?topic=assistant-dialog-overview) for more details.

+The web chat integration shows a **Connect to agent** button in situations where the assistant anticipates that customers might need extra help.
+You can make edits to your dialog to support the following additional use cases:

+- Recognize when a customer explicitly asks to speak to a person.
+- Program sensitive topics to be handled primarily by an agent to deliver a more personalized experience.

-Complete these steps in your dialog skill so the assistant can pass the conversation to a service desk agent when a customer asks to speak to a person.
+Complete these steps in your dialog skill so the assistant can pass the conversation to a service desk agent:

 1. Add an intent to your skill that can recognize a user's request to speak to a human.